How to Pay International Contractors: Best Methods Explained

 According to the Center for Human Capital Innovation, 72.1 million Americans now freelance, so providing a professional and reliable payment experience is a critical advantage in the competition for top global talent.

-This guide goes beyond a simple list of tools.
-We’ll provide a step-by-step framework for efficiently and compliantly paying foreign contractors and compare the best methods to help you build a payment process that scales with your business.
+This guide provides a step-by-step framework for efficiently and compliantly paying foreign contractors and compares the best methods to help you build a payment process that scales with your business.

 Key Takeaways